Anna Boase KC

 In 2005, she worked in Hong Kong as a Pegasus Scholar where she was seconded to BP Asia, Linklaters and the Hong Kong Court of Appeal.

-Anna has served on the Executive Committee of the Financial Services Lawyers Association, as a member of the International Committee of the Bar Council and on the Executive Committee of COMBAR.
+Anna is a member of the Executive Committee of COMBAR and chairs its Equality and Diversity Committee.
+Anna has served on the Executive Committee of the Financial Services Lawyers Association and as a member of the International Committee of the Bar Council.

 Anna takes a particular interest in diversity of recruitment to the Bar.
 She leads the “Women at the Commercial Bar” programme within One Essex Court.